 These panels are arranged by regiment, including panels for Maori, Auckland, Canterbury and Wellington Regiments.
 After the war, the New Zealanders decided not to have the names of their missing commemorated on the Menin Gate.
 Instead, there are seven New Zealand memorials to those from New Zealand who died in the First World War but have no known grave in France and Belgium.
 The memorials are located in cemeteries which were appropriate to the fighting in which those listed on each died, as is the case here at Messines, and also not far away at Polygon Wood.

 The memorial commemorates more than 800 New Zealand soldiers, and the Cemetery beyond has over 1500 graves, approximately two-thirds of which are unidentified.
 This is because the cemetery was created by recovery of many bodies from the Messines battlefields after the war.

-There are also special memorials to soldiers buried elsewhere but whose graves were later destroyed by shell-fire.
-On the left hand side of the Cemetery stands a large impressive pavilion like building, and looking from this the domination of the position is clear.
+There are also special memorials within the cemetery to soldiers buried elsewhere but whose graves were later destroyed by shell-fire.
+On the left-hand side of the Cemetery stands a large impressive pavilion-like building, and looking from this the domination of the position is clear.